Manifold Fitting under Unbounded Noise: Experimental Results

-Figure \ref{fig:circle_cf_xy} illustrates the $\tilde{P}$ (black dots) and their projection onto $\M$ (red dots) obtained by km17, cf18, and our method, respectively.
-The black dots and red dots can be treated as the discretized versions of $\M_{\rm out}$ and $\M$ respectively.
+This part tests the manifold fitting methods for the circle in $\mathbb{R}^2$ and the sphere embedded in $\mathbb{R}^3$.
+For the circle, we set $N = N_0 = 300$, while for the sphere, we set $N = N_0 = 1000$.
+The different sample-size settings guarantee comparable density in each case, as Figure \ref{fig:circle_cf_xy} illustrates that the $\tilde{P}$ (black dots) and their projection onto $\M$ (red dots) obtained by our method, cf18, cf18, ya21(deg=1) and ya21(deg=2), from left to right.
+The black dots and red dots can be treated as the discretized versions of $\M_{\rm out}$ and $\M$, respectively.
 Thus, a larger overlap of the two sets of dots means the manifold is better fitted.
-For the circle embedded in $\mathbb{R}^2$, we show the entire space in the top row, while for the sphere and torus embedded in $\mathbb{R}^3$, we show the view from the positive $z$ axis in the second and third rows, respectively.
-From Figure \ref{fig:circle_cf_xy}, we can tell that km17 obviously performs worse than the other two methods.
-From the tops of the circle and the torus, and the left edge of the sphere, we can observe that our method performs slightly better than cf18.
+For the circle embedded in $\mathbb{R}^2$, we show the entire space in the left column, while for the sphere embedded in $\mathbb{R}^3$, we show the view from the positive $z$ axis.
+Figure \ref{fig:circle_cf_xy} shows that km17 clearly performs worse than the other methods in terms of fitting error.
+From the two estimated circles by ya21(deg=1) and ya21(deg=2), we observe that there are sharp corners – both at the top left and at the bottom right – an observation that confirms that the estimator by ya21 is not smooth.
+From the right edge of the circle and the sphere, we can also observe that our method preforms slightly better than cf18 in this experiment.

-To confirm the outperformance of our method, we repeat each test for 20 trials, and list the results of $H(\tilde{P}, \M)$ using the different methods in Figure \ref{fig:circle_sphere_max}.
-Our method always outperforms the other two methods, especially when we fit the sphere and torus.
+To confirm the superiority of our method, we repeat each test for 20 trials, and list the results of $H(\tilde{P}, \M)$ using the different methods in Figure \ref{fig:circle_sphere_max}.
+Generally speaking, our method outperforms cf18, km17 and ya21(deg=1) in the compared cases and although ya21(deg=2) performs slightly better than our method in instances of very low noise, it is much more sensitive than our method.
+As the $\sigma$ increases, ya21(deg=2) fails to outperform other methods.
 From Figure \ref{fig:circle_sphere_max}, $H(\M, \M_{\rm out}) = O(\sigma)$ for our method, which supports Theorem \ref{thm:Hdist}.